J8in-Rao/CruiseLink/README.md

 - `roles_supervisor`
 - `roles_head-cook`

-A complete detailed breakdown is available in the *Firestore Database Document* section of the project report.
+A complete detailed breakdown is available in the *Firestore Database Document*.

 ---